They had even a bridge and a waterfall at the lobby.

 Another thing I should mention is the shop in the ryokan.

-They had variety of goods and we all did a good shopping there.
+They had variety of goods and we all did a good amount of shopping there.